yanns/scala-workshop/README.md

 - for eclipse: 'eclipse with-source=true'
 - for IDEA: 'gen-idea'

+In Intellij, if you have an error concerning a shared output path, check if there is no `project` folder in the `macros` project.
+If there is one, just remove it.

 3. wait to have downloaded the whole internet

 4. open the project in your IDE